RESEARCH CONTINUITY: Research Ramp-up

 - What measures will the Plan Owner implement to help ensure that only core staff and trained users covered by another Plan Owner’s approved Plan may access the facility?

-- Given the facility’s location, space dimensions, and historical usage, how many people may be present in the facility’s space without exceeding 30% of pre-pandemic levels?
+- Given the facility’s location, space dimensions, and historical usage, how many people may be present in the facility’s space, given the population density and/or physical distancing requirements applicable to the current research phase?

 - What calendaring/scheduling tools, practices and/or protocols will the facility use to help coordinate user access?